How to find and exploit information disclosure vulnerabilities

 User account pages

-By their very nature, a user's profile or "My Account" page usually contains sensitive information, such as the user's email address, phone number, API key, and so on.
+By their very nature, a user's profile or account page usually contains sensitive information, such as the user's email address, phone number, API key, and so on.
 As users normally only have access to their own account page, this does not represent a vulnerability in itself.
 However, some websites contain logic flaws that potentially allow an attacker to leverage these pages in order to view other users' data.

 For example, consider a website that determines which user's account page to load based on a